-Former Member and Chair of a number of proposal and instrumentation review panels at neutron international facilities (NCNR-NIST, J-PARC, SNS-ORNL, STS-ORNL, MLZ, ILL)
+Reviewer of proposal and instrumentation review panels at neutron international facilities (NCNR-NIST, J-PARC, SNS-ORNL, STS-ORNL, MLZ, ILL)

 Chair and co-chair of the Gordon Research Conference in Neutron Scattering (2021-postponed and 2019, respectively).
 Positions in a number of subject related conference organising committees.